wireapp/wire-webapp/README.md

 `yarn test:(server|types|auth|app)`

-Since the test suite for the app is the biggest test suite, you might want to run a single test file, in which case, you can use the `--specs` option
+Since the test suite for the app is the biggest test suite, you might want to run a single test file, in which case, you can use the `--specs` option:

 `yarn test:app --specs spec1[,spec2...]`